Diamond Shoal: 1982: three-year-old season

 Diamond Shoal began his three-year-old season by winning a handicap over nine furlongs at Epsom Downs Racecourse in June.
 He failed to win in eight subsequent starts but was placed in several major races and established himself as a high-class middle distance performer.
 He appeared to be rather unlucky when finishing fifth and then ran second to Touching Wood in the Welsh Derby.
 He was then sent abroad for the first time and finished second to Anno in the Bayerisches Zuchtrennen.
 On his return to England he finished second by three-quarters of a length to Electric in the Great Voltigeur Stakes, with Touching Wood seven lengths back in third place.

 On 9 September at Doncaster Racecourse Diamond Shoal started at odds of 9/1 for the St Leger Stakes.
 He was held up towards the back of the field by John Matthias before switching to the outside to make a challenge in the straight.
 He reached third place a furlong and a half from the finish but could make no further progress and was beaten one and a half lengths and two and a half lengths by Touching Wood and Zilos.
 In October the colt was sent to Germany for the second time to contest the Preis Von Europa over 2400 metres at Cologne.
 He started 5/2 favourite but finished third of the sixteen runners behind Ataxerexes.
 In October the colt was one of Britain's two representatives (alongside Awaasif) for the Washington, D.C.
 International Stakes at Laurel Park where he finished fourth behind the French mare April Run.
 At the end of the season Timeform expressed the view that the colt would be more successful if he were to be ridden in a way that would make greater use of his stamina.

 1983: four-year-old season

-Diamond Shoal began his third season in the John Porter Stakes over one and a half miles at Newbury in April and recorded his first success as he won decisively by three lengths from Little Wolf.
+Diamond Shoal began his third season in the John Porter Stakes over one and a half miles at Newbury in April and recorded his first success in ten months as he won decisively by three lengths from Little Wolf.
 In the Jockey Club Stakes at Newmarket two weeks later he was held up for a late run but was never able to reach the leaders and finished fifth behind Electric.
 In May he was sent to France for the first time and was ridden by Cash Asmussen in the Grand Prix d'Evry.
 Starting favourite he tracked the leaders before winning easily by one and a half lengths although he caused some alarm after passing the post when he swerved violently to the right.
 Asmussen said that the colt had seemed to be trying to return to the racecourse stables.